Polarimeter: Calibration

 Traditionally, a sucrose solution with a defined concentration was used to calibrate polarimeters relating the amount of sugar molecules to the light polarization rotation.
 The International Commission for Uniform Methods of Sugar Analysis (ICUMSA) played a key role in unifying analytical methods for the sugar industry, set standards for the International Sugar Scale (ISS) and the specifications for polarimeters in sugar industry.
 However, sugar solutions are prone to contamination and evaporation.
 Moreover, the optical rotation of a substance is very sensitive to temperature.
 A more reliable and stable standard was found: crystalline quartz which is oriented and cut in a way that it matches the optical rotation of a normal sugar solution, but without showing the disadvantages mentioned above.
 Quartz (silicon dioxide, SiO2) is a common mineral, a trigonal chemical compound of silicon and oxygen.
 Nowadays, quartz plates or quartz control plates of different thickness serve as standards to calibrate polarimeters and saccharimeters.
 In order to ensure reliable and comparable results, quartz plates can be calibrated and certified by metrology institutes.
-However,.
 Alternatively, calibration may be checked using a Polarization Reference Standard, which consists of a plate of quartz mounted in a holder perpendicular to the light path.
 These standards are available, traceable to NIST, by contacting Rudolph Research Analytical, located at 55 Newburgh Road, Hackettstown, NJ 07840, USA.
 A calibration first consists of a preliminary test in which the fundamental calibration capability is checked.
 The quartz control plates must meet the required minimum requirements with respect to their dimensions, optical pureness, flatness, parallelism of the faces and optical axis errors.
 After that, the actual measurement value - the optical rotation - is measured with the precision polarimeter.
 The measurement uncertainty of the polarimeter amounts to 0.001° (k=2).